Pevtulidi/hello-world/README.md

 # hello-world

 My name is Tatyana.
-I'm from Moscow/
+I'm from Moscow.